zhenyanghua/zhenyanghua.github.io/posts/2021/09/implement-the-lightning-algorithm/index.md

 title: 'Implement the Lightning Algorithm'
 date: '2021-09-15 09:27:00'
 ---
-I was entertaining myself with the excellent video interviews from the NumberPhile project, a lightning algorithm interview from the creator of the visualization of the algorithm clearly explained the techniques used behind the scene.
+I was entertaining myself with the excellent video interviews from the Numberphile project, a lightning algorithm interview from the creator of the visualization of the algorithm clearly explained the techniques used behind the scene.
 The explanation was so clear and the visualization was so satisfying that I felt impetuous to implement it.
 A few hours later, the moment of thought became realized.
 Here sharing a few steps that I learned from the interview and while implementing it.
 <!-- Excerpt End -->

 ## The Demo